ITU-BDSA2024-GROUP30/Chirp/docs/Report.md

 ### Deployment

-Figure XXXXXX shows how our program deploys from the GitHub workflow *Executable Release of Chirp*.
+Figure 10 shows how our program deploys from the GitHub workflow *Executable Release of Chirp*.
 The workflow is always triggered by a push to main, ensuring automatic deployment.
 For more control, we also have a workflow trigger on GitHub, where we can deploy from any branch.
 This workflow takes care of building and publishing the project, as well as sending artifacts and secrets to the Azure host.
 When the workflow is finished, the website is updated.

 ![Illustration of the deployment process for _Chirp!_](../docs/images/BDSA-deployment.png)